-This section contains detailed reference information about optional Discoverer Administrator command modifiers available in the Discoverer command-line
+This section contains detailed reference information about optional Discoverer Administrator command modifiers available in the Discoverer command-line interface.
+Command modifiers are used to refine or qualify commands.
+Note the following:

 - Command modifiers are listed in alphabetical order. - For more information about commands, see "Discoverer Administrator command reference".